 Reflection

-The 60-minute constraint forces brutal scoping — you ship what matters or nothing ships.
-Picking the rule-based danger-sign path as the safety floor and letting Gemini sit on top of it (rather than gating safety on the model) was the call that made the demo defensible.
-Voice + structured extraction + a real cloud-deployed dashboard was just enough to land the story for the judges.
+Picking the rule-based danger-sign path as the safety floor (rather than gating it on the model) was the design choice that made the demo coherent.
+Voice + structured extraction + a real cloud-deployed dashboard was the minimum that told a complete story end-to-end.

 Repository: github.com/ThamuMnyulwa/buildathon-60min-2026